Nonlinear stability for the Maxwell-Born-Infeld system on a Schwarzschild background: Introduction and motivation

-With the present work, we would like to give a contribution to the analysis of black hole stability by considering a quasilinear problem on the Schwarzschild background.
-The present work can therefore be put in the context of point $(2)$ and $(3)$ of the preceding list in Section~\ref{sec:literature}, and can be seen as a proxy to study the nonlinear stability problem of Schwarzschild under gravitational perturbations.
+With the present work, we would like to contribute to the analysis of black hole stability by considering a quasilinear problem on the Schwarzschild background.
+In addition, we contribute to the stability analysis of the MBI system \emph{per se}, in continuity with the research efforts described in this section.
+The present work can therefore be put in the context of points $(2)$ and $(3)$ of the list in Section~\ref{sec:literature}, and can be seen as a proxy to study the nonlinear stability problem of Schwarzschild under gravitational perturbations.
 We expect an analogous result to hold for MBI on slowly rotating Kerr, even though the techniques developed here do not immediately apply to that case.
 Furthermore, we are chiefly interested in the issues arising from the presence of a nonlinearity.

 Let us also remark that the present work is fundamentally based on estimates on the \fackip Equation, similar to those established in the linear case in \cite{masthes}.
 We may therefore understand the present paper as a nonlinear application of ideas originated in the work of Dafermos--Holzegel--Rodnianski on linearized gravity on Schwarzschild.
-In such work \cite{linearized}, the authors find a first-order differential transformation which brings the extreme components of the field into quantities which satisfy decoupled Regge--Wheeler Equations.
+In such work \cite{linearized}, the authors find a first-order differential transformation which brings the extreme components of the field ($\alpha$ and $\alphabar$) into quantities which satisfy decoupled Regge--Wheeler Equations.
 Thinking ahead towards the nonlinear stability of Schwarzschild (seen as part of the larger Kerr family), in principle one will need a strategy to handle the fact that the corresponding Regge--Wheeler equations will not decouple.

 We believe that the main contribution of this paper is how to deal with such coupling, in the context of the MBI system, which we view as a model problem.
 The core of our argument are indeed the estimates of the right hand sides of the nonlinear \fackip Equations, in Section~\ref{sec:nonlstruct} and Section~\ref{sec:improvedrs}.